Difficult Families: A Story about Ms. Jones

 I have a confession: I love working with “difficult” families.
 As a resident physician, this isn’t something that I often admit to my co-residents or big-boss attending for fear that there would be a line outside my door longer than the cafeteria Starbucks at 6:50 AM.
-“Difficult” families — you can’t see my air-quotes since this is audio-medium, but I promise you they are there— difficult families are difficult for residents because they demand Time.
+“Difficult” families — emphasis on the scare quotes — difficult families are difficult for residents because they demand Time.
 As a resident, my day is stuffed to the brim with writing notes, entering orders into the computer, getting records, calling specialists, and of course helping with emergencies, noticed by our stellar nurses, who actually spend time with our patients — patients in need of urgent oxygen, antibiotics, surgery, or transfer to the ICU.
 Nowhere in my day has there been reserved time for sitting down in the quiet of a family room, curtains drawn, my cell phone silent, speaking with the people who matter the most to my patient— her family.

 Difficult families are difficult because they ask the questions that we don’t have the answers to.
 Difficult families are difficult because they do not trust us.
 And we do not always know why.
 Difficult families are difficult because they love loudly, boisterously, in waves of fear and hope.
 Difficult families are difficult because they remind us, or at least me, of my own family.